4 years ago, I came across some articles on different kind of retirement spending.

 At the opposite end of the spectrum is the constant percentage spending strategy.

-In this strategy, you identified an initial percentage of your portfolio that you would hope to withdraw and stick to this percentage.
+In this strategy, you identified an initial percentage of your portfolio that you would hope to withdraw.

 Suppose we build up a portfolio of $500,000 and we decide the withdrawal rate is 5%.

 The able above shows the change in stock market and its effect on your portfolio value.

 The amount that you withdraw to spend for next year is a constant 5% of the starting portfolio value.